On equivalence relations induced by Polish groups: Introduction

 More attractive results appear in the study of CLI Polish groups.
-Using the notion of $\alpha$-unbalanced relations introduced by Allison and Panagiotopoulos~\cite{AP}, we define the notion of $\alpha$-unbalanced Polish groups for $\alpha<\omega_1$.
+Using the notion of $\alpha$-unbalanced relations introduced by Allison and Panagiotopoulos~\cite{AP}, we define the notion of $\alpha$-l.m.-unbalanced Polish groups for $\alpha<\omega_1$ and obtain the following: